-Looking at the costumes I decided that the photograph was probably taken between 1890 and 1910.
-I am no expert on historical dress so this might have been a wildly inaccurate stab in the dark… I wouldn’t put it past Roger to stage a spoof picture dating from a few weeks ago.
+Looking at the costumes I decided that the photograph was probably taken between 1890 and 1914.
+I am no expert on historical dress so this might have been a wildly inaccurate stab in the dark.

 In 1911 there is a widowed lady living, alone, called Harriet aged 73.
 Although now widowed she had, in her time, produced quite a family with 11 children 10 of whom were still alive.
 The 1911 census gives no idea of address but living next door was a large family of Tippetts Headed by Gabriel and his wife Alice.
 Gabriel was a shepherd and had by 1911 produced a flock consisting of Willie, Flossie, George and Henry; these last pair being two year old twins.
 The only other Tippetts in the village were a group of children aged from 18 to 4 living with mother, Sarah, and stepfather Henry Burton.

 Harriet looks a possible name for the lady in the front row.
 The 1901 and 1891 censuses show her husband to have been a farm carter called Frederick.
 The death indexes show that he died in 1906 so perhaps the photograph was taken just after that.
 If that is correct then the man to her left is probably her eldest son William who was 47 in 1906.
 I think he looks too young to be Frederick who was just two years younger than his wife.

 Lllla Tippetts, wife of Lewis, outside Flitchets Farm

 Lewis Tippetts, husband of Lilla, outside Flitchets Farm